Departmental Customized Workshops

 Inclusive and Equity-Focused Teaching Strategies

-In this interactive session, participants will learn about various inclusive and equitable teaching strategies and discuss with colleagues how they can implement these strategies in remote, hybrid and in-person contexts.
+In this interactive session, participants will learn about promoting equity-centered engineering through equity-focused teaching, be introduced to inclusive and equitable teaching strategies and discuss with colleagues how they can implement these strategies in remote, hybrid and in-person contexts.
+In this session, participants will learn about the research-based evidence for the effectiveness of active learning teaching methods.
+Participants will also discuss ways to implement these strategies across multiple modes of instruction.

 Learner-Centered Syllabi

-Learner-centered syllabi help to build greater student-instructor rapport considering the instructor more approachable, encouraging, open-minded, and enthusiastic for teaching and learning.
-In this session, participants will learn the key elements for creating this type of syllabi and reflect on considerations for the remote context.
+Learner-centered syllabi help to build greater student-instructor rapport and consider the instructor more approachable, encouraging, open-minded, and enthusiastic for teaching and learning.
+In this session, participants will learn the key elements for creating this type of syllabi and reflect on considerations for their context.

 Actively Engaging Students in Engineering Courses*